Ian-Joseph/CleanCity/Tests/test-cases.md

 ## 4.2 Request Management

-### ✅ TC-009: Verifying that Pickup Request History is viewable
+### ❌ TC-009: Verifying that Pickup Request History is viewable

-1. Log in
+1. Log in as normal user
-2. Go to request history
+2. Schedule a waste pickup
+3. Navigate to your dashboard and check on the requested pickups
+4. Alternatively navigate to the user profile and check on 'My Requests'

-**Expected Result:** List of all past pickup requests displayed
+**Expected Result:** List of all pickup requests displayed

+**Actual Result:** No requests displayed.
+No scheduled requests were logged.

-### ✅ TC-010: Verifying that Pending Pickup Request is cancellable
+### ❌ TC-010: Verifying that Pending Pickup Request is cancellable

+1. Log in as normal user
+2. Schedule a waste pickup
+3. Navigate to your dashboard and check on the requested pickups
+4. Alternatively navigate to the user profile and check on 'My Requests'
-1. Select a pending request
+5. Select a pending request
-2. Click cancel
+6. Click cancel

 **Expected Result:** Status changes to Cancelled

+**Actual Result:** No pending requests displayed.
+No scheduled requests were logged.
+No request was at all logged.

-### ✅ TC-011: Verifying that requests more than 24 hours away are modifiable
+### ❌ TC-011: Verifying that requests more than 24 hours away are modifiable

+1. Log in as normal user
+2. Schedule a waste pickup
+3. Navigate to your dashboard and check on the requested pickups
+4. Alternatively navigate to the user profile and check on 'My Requests'
-1. Select request with pickup time more than 24 hours away
+5. Select request with pickup time more than 24 hours away
-2. Update details (e.g., quantity)
+6. Update details (e.g., quantity)

 **Expected Result:** Details updated successfully

+**Actual Result:** No requests displayed.
+No scheduled requests were logged.
+No request was at all logged.

 ### ❌ TC-012: Modifying request less than 24 hours in advance

+1. Log in as normal user
+2. Schedule a waste pickup
+3. Navigate to your dashboard and check on the requested pickups
+4. Alternatively navigate to the user profile and check on 'My Requests'
-1. Select request with pickup time less than 24 hours away
+5. Select request with pickup time less than 24 hours away
-2. Attempt to modify details
+6. Attempt to modify details

 **Expected Result:** Error – modification not allowed

+**Actual Result:** No requests displayed.
+No scheduled requests were logged.
+No request was at all logged.

-### ✅ TC-013: Verifying that Status is displayed for request
+### ❌ TC-013: Verifying that Status is displayed for request

+1. Log in as normal user
+2. Schedule a waste pickup
+3. Navigate to your dashboard and check on the requested pickups
+4. Alternatively navigate to the user profile and check on 'My Requests'
-1. View request list
+5. View request list

 **Expected Result:** Each request shows status (Pending, Confirmed, Completed, Cancelled)

+**Actual Result:** No requests displayed.
+No scheduled requests were logged.
+No request was at all logged.

 ---